Graham91/SelectGenreElectronApp/APP_DOCUMENTATION.md

 ## 📋 **Overview**

-The MP3 Genre Cleaner is an advanced Electron application designed to clean up AI-generated music metadata and provide sophisticated file renaming capabilities based on lyric content.
-The app features a comprehensive tabbed interface with three main functions: metadata viewing, genre cleaning, and intelligent file renaming using lyric search patterns.
+The MP3 Genre Cleaner is an advanced Electron application designed to clean up AI-generated music metadata, provide sophisticated file renaming capabilities based on lyric content, and automatically scrape missing lyrics and genres from Suno.com URLs.
+The app features a comprehensive tabbed interface with four main functions: metadata viewing, genre cleaning, intelligent file renaming using lyric search patterns, and automated web scraping for missing metadata.

 ## 🎯 **Primary Use Cases**